Program & Curriculum

 schedule a tour to secure your child’s place today!

-Our yoga program offers a thoughtful blend of wellness, education, and innovation.
+Our music and movement yoga program offers a thoughtful blend of wellness, education, and innovation through music and movement.
 Children engage in activities that promote motor skills, balance, and physical awareness, all in a joyful, playful environment designed especially for young minds.

 Inspire your child’s imagination through the power of music.
 At Little Minds Montessori, we nurture creativity and foster early musical development, providing each child with a strong foundation for self-expression and cognitive growth.